Manage dimensions on custom metadata

 • You learn that third-party cookies are being deprecated, and you want to make sure that all your search hubs are compliant.

-To find out whether any of your search hubs are still leveraging third-party cookies, you want to create a custom report, but first, you need to create a custom dimension specifically for this purpose.
+To find out whether any of your search hubs are still leveraging third-party cookies, you want to create a custom report, but first, you must create a custom dimension specifically for this purpose.

 As a result, your search hubs are now compliant with the new regulations.